aptible/support/source/quickstart/java/jersey.md

----
-title: Java Jersey
-subtitle: Deploy your Jersey app on Aptible in about 5 minutes
----

 This guide will show you how to set up a Java app using the Jersey framework and PostgreSQL.

 This guide assumes you have: